Hunter Henry Player Prop Bets for NFL Week 6 | New England vs. Dallas 10/17/2021

 Hunter Henry Player Prop Bets for NFL Week 6 - New England vs. Dallas

-Before Hunter Henry hits the field for Sunday's game, which starts at 4:25 PM ET on CBS, here are some key facts and figures you should know ahead of placing a bet on his player prop betting options.
-Henry and the New England Patriots (2-3) hit the field against the Dallas Cowboys (4-1) in Week 6 at Gillette Stadium.
+Before Hunter Henry hits the field for Sunday's game, which starts at 4:25 PM ET on CBS, here are some key facts and figures you should know ahead of placing a bet on his player props.
+Henry and the New England Patriots (2-3) meet the Dallas Cowboys (4-1) in Week 6 at Gillette Stadium.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.